 • A Handful of Rice: Practiced for over 100 years in India, church women set aside a handful of rice at each meal to be sent to the church and eventually sold to support missions.
-Churches can adopt this for different items.
+Other items can be used.

-• Missions Pledge Campaigns: Church members or a family that wants to support missions ask God to help them know how much money to pledge.
-They may fill out a card indicating the pledge amount and make regular contributions until the full pledge is redeemed.
+• Missions Pledge Campaigns: Church members or families wanting to support missions ask God to help them know how much money to pledge.
+They then make regular contributions until the full pledge is redeemed.

-• Revolving Savings: Each week, an amount of money is taken out of the general offering and put into the missions “cash box.”
-At the end of the month, the total amount is given to missions.
+• Revolving Savings: Each week, an amount of money is taken out of the general offering and put into the missions “cash box” to be given at the end of the month.

-• Activities and Events: Churches can organize activities such as plays, music concerts, missions quiz contests, cleaning services, etc. and donate the revenue to missions.
+• Activities and Events: Churches can organize music concerts, missions quiz contests, cleaning services, etc. and donate the revenue to missions.

 FINANCIAL INTEGRITY AND ACCOUNTABILITY IN MISSIONS